-Antigua has over 30 churches, convents, and monasteries.
+There are plenty of things to do & see in Antigua.
+The colonial city has over 30 churches, convents, and monasteries.
 A series of earthquakes left many destroyed.
 Some were restored to their former glory but others are untouched.
 Bring out your inner Indiana Jones as you wander through the eerie but beautiful ruins.

 Get your vacation photos at the iconic Santa Catalina Arch, an elaborate yellow archway with pastel buildings crawling with history.
 Or, climb up Cerro de la Cruz for the best views of Antigua; it’s a great way to acclimatize if you’re thinking of hiking the volcanoes.

 Many travelers use Antigua as a base to explore the rest of Guatemala.
 Hike the Acatenango and Fuego volcanoes or take day trips to the Chichicastenango market and the Mayan ruins of Iximche.